sswietoniowski/learning-go/projects/00_mini/04_hrms/README.md

 This application has the following features:

-- basic CRUD operations for employees using document-based database (MongoDB).
+- basic CRUD operations for employees using document-based database (MongoDB) and RESTful API.

 ## Technologies